AyoCodess/Reiz-Tech-App-REACT/README.md

 Tailwind CSS - CSS framework
 Axios - Data fetching

+## Features

+1. Can select any country from filtered results
+2. Filter countries alphabetically
+3. Filter by countries oceania region
+4. filter countries by area size
+5. Pagination
+6. Error handling

 ## My experience and considerations

 I had to spend some time thinking about the pagination implementation.
 I'm sure the pagination architecture could be improved with a little guidance from a more experienced dev.